writer

 The Maliki, Shafi’i, and Hanbali schools of thought emphasize that the debt must not have been incurred for sinful activities.
 If a person’s debt stems from gambling, interest-based loans, or other prohibited activities, they are not eligible for Zakat.
 Unless they have sincerely repented.

-Hence, If someone is struggling with debt and meets the Islamic criteria for Zakat, they can receive financial assistance through it.
+Hence, if someone is struggling with debt and meets the Islamic criteria for Zakat, they can receive financial assistance through it.
 However, it is essential to ensure that the debt is legitimate and not related to prohibited activities unless the person has sought repentance.

 And Allah knows best!